-(c) The commission may withdraw specific powers of a governing board under its jurisdiction for a period not to exceed two years, if the commission determines that any of the following conditions exist:

-(1) The commission has received information, substantiated by independent audit, of significant mismanagement or failure to carry out the powers and duties of the governing board according to state law; or

-(2) Other circumstances which, in the view of the commission, severely limit the capacity of the governing board to exercise its powers or carry out its duties and responsibilities.
+- (c) The commission may withdraw specific powers of a governing board under its jurisdiction for a period not to exceed two years, if the commission determines that any of the following conditions exist: - (1) The commission has received information, substantiated by independent audit, of significant mismanagement or failure to carry out the powers and duties of the governing board according to state law; or - (2) Other circumstances which, in the view of the commission, severely limit the capacity of the governing board to exercise its powers or carry out its duties and responsibilities.

 The commission may not withdraw specific powers for a period exceeding two years.

 During the withdrawal period, the commission shall take all steps necessary to reestablish sound, stable and responsible institutional governance.

-274 (d) The Higher Education Policy Commission shall examine the question of general 275 revenue appropriations to individual higher education institutions per student, and per credit hour, 276 and by other relevant measures at all higher education institutions, including four-year 277 baccalaureate institutions and the community and technical colleges, and on or before January 278 1, 2018, of each year the commission shall deliver its report to the Joint Committee on

-279 Government and Finance and the Legislative Oversight Commission on Education 280 Accountability.
-This report shall include a recommendation to the Legislature on a formula for the 281 allocation of general revenue to be appropriated to such institutions that provides for ratable 282 funding across all four-year institutions and community and technical colleges on a ratable basis, 283 by enrolled student, by credit hour or by other relevant measures.
-On such basis, the commission 284 shall make a recommendation to the Legislature as to the amounts that each such institution 285 should have appropriated to it in the general revenue budget for fiscal year 2019, based upon the 286 total general revenue appropriations that such institutions receive in aggregate in the enacted 287 budget for the current fiscal year 2018.
+(d) The Higher Education Policy Commission shall examine the question of general revenue appropriations to individual higher education institutions per student, and per credit hour, and by other relevant measures at all higher education institutions, including four year baccalaureate institutions state institutions of higher education under its jurisdiction and the council shall undertake the same analysis for the community and technical colleges, and on or before January 1, 2018, October 1 of each year the commission and council shall each deliver its a report to the Joint Committee on Government and Finance and the Legislative Oversight Commission on Education Accountability.
+This report These reports shall include a recommendation to the Legislature on a formula or methodology for the allocation of general revenue to be appropriated to such institutions that provides for ratable funding across all four-year institutions and community and technical colleges on a ratable basis, by enrolled student, by credit hour or by other relevant measures.
+The commission and council shall take into consideration the needs of each institution relating to a base level of appropriation support and mission differentiation.
+On such basis, the commission and council shall each make a recommendation to the Legislature as to the amounts that each such institution should have appropriated to it in the general revenue budget for the next fiscal year, 2019 based upon the total general revenue appropriations that such institutions receive in aggregate in the enacted budget for the current fiscal year.
+2018 The commission and council shall engage with the four-year institutions and community and technical colleges, as appropriate, to seek to develop a consensus on the formulas and methodologies underlying any recommendations required by this subsection.
+The commission and council shall provide the four-year institutions and community and technical colleges with at least 30 days written notice to comment on any recommendations before any report contemplated by this subsection is provided to the Legislature.